aws/aws-secretsmanager-agent/README.md

 + **path\_prefix** – The URI prefix used to determine if the request is a path based request\.
 The default is "/v1/"\.
 + **max\_conn** – The maximum number of connections from HTTP clients that the Secrets Manager Agent allows, in the range 1 to 1000\.
 The default is 800\.

-## Optional features<a name="secrets-manager-agent-features"></a>
+## Features<a name="secrets-manager-agent-features"></a>

-The Secrets Manager Agent can be built with optional features by passing the `--features` flag to `cargo build`.
-The available features are:
+The Secrets Manager Agent offers two Cargo features, one of which is enabled by default:
-* `prefer-post-quantum`: makes `X25519MLKEM768` the highest-priority key exchange algorithm.
-Otherwise, it is available but not highest-priority. `X25519MLKEM768` is a hybrid, post-quantum-secure key exchange algorithm.
+* `prefer-post-quantum`: makes `X25519MLKEM768` the highest-priority key exchange algorithm. `X25519MLKEM768` is a hybrid, post-quantum-secure key exchange algorithm.
 * `fips`: restricts the cipher suites used by the agent to only FIPS-approved ciphers

+The `prefer-post-quantum` feature is enabled by default, while the `fips` feature can be enabled by passing the `--features` flag to `cargo build` when building the Agent.

 ## Logging<a name="secrets-manager-agent-log"></a>